fbsamples/messenger-platform-samples/inter-page/support-bot/README.md

 This is a final project for the support bot of the [Messenger Platform inter-bot tutorial](#).

-To run the project make sure you add your details to environment variables.
-Then run:
+To run the project make sure you add the following values to your environment variables:

+ - `ACCESS_TOKEN`: A page access token for your app, found under _App -> Products -> Messenger -> Settings -> Token Generation_
+ - `VERIFY_TOKEN`: A token that verifies your webhook is being called.
+Can be any value, but needs to match the value in _App -> Products -> Webhooks -> Edit Subscription_

+Then issue the following commands in your terminal:

 ```bash
 npm install